 FIG. 5.
-Micro oven fluorescence test with the oven turned off (a) and with current applied showing strong fluorescence (b). (c) shows the fluorescence response of a microfabricated oven.
-The red line denotes the input voltage and blue shows the counts received at the PMT.
-This data is averaged over 200 runs.
+Micro-oven fluorescence test with the oven turned off (a) and with current applied showing strong fluorescence (b).
+The inhomogeneity of the fluorescence is likely due to Yb coating on the sidewalls of the oven. (c) The fluorescence response of a microfabricated oven.
+The red line denotes the input voltage, and blue shows the counts received at the PMT.
+These data are averaged over 200 runs.

-ture, an experiment was set up to trigger a voltage pulse accurately and detect fluorescence on an appropriate time scale.
-The test was carried out in the hexagonal vacuum chamber as described before, with the microfabricated oven mounted on a PCB in the same way inside the vacuum chamber.
-The optimal voltage was found to achieve weak fluorescence by applying a voltage using a variable power supply.
-A PMT (photomultiplier tube) was positioned into the oven.
-Using an FPGA we can trigger a 3.5 V pulse from a signal generator and record the PMT counts over this time period.
+signal generator and record the PMT counts over this time period.
 The pressure in the chamber was approximately 6×10^{-6} mbar.
-The applied voltage pulse delivers a 3.5 V square wave with an on time of 200 ms. At 3.5 V the measured applied current is 3.1 mA, resulting in a power dissipation of 10.8 mW.
+The applied voltage pulse delivers a 3.5 V square wave with an on time of 200 ms. At 3.5 V, the measured applied current is 3.1 mA, resulting in a power dissipation of 10.8 mW.
 The trigger is delayed 50 ms from when the PMT starts recording data.
 The presence of background counts is mainly due to laser scatter inside the chamber.
-Figure 5 (c) shows that a fluorescence response begins within 10 ms after applying a voltage, and after 20 ms the fluorescence is already more than halfway towards a steady state count value, which is two orders of magnitude faster than in previous literature13.
-This can be further improved by applying a higher voltage.
-The test was repeated with the laser blocked to confirm that the emission detected was from fluorescence, and not faint oven glow.
+Figure 5(c)shows that a fluorescence response begins within 10 ms after applying a voltage, and after 20 ms, the fluorescence is already more than halfway toward a steady state count value, which is two orders of magnitude faster than in previous literature.13 This can be further improved by applying a higher voltage.
+The test was repeated with the laser blocked to confirm that the emission detected was from fluorescence and not faint oven glow.
 The result was a constant count value across the square wave pulse, further verifying our results.
-It was also noted that the capping layers had no effect on the fluorescence response and all ovens showed strong fluorescence regardless of the presence of Bi and ITO capping.
-This further adds to the ability of this oven design to be used with materials such as Ba that oxidise easily in air.
+Therefore, it is not necessary to filter wavelengths to distinguish between fluorescence and thermal radiation.
+It was also noted that the capping layers had no effect on the fluorescence response, and all ovens showed strong fluorescence regardless of the presence of Bi and ITO capping.
+This further adds to the ability of this oven design to be used with materials such as Ba that oxidizes easily in air.